wescale/k8s-advanced-training/best-practices-for-the-prod/README.md

 * who can create ClusterRoles?
 * who can get Secrets?

-# OpenPolicyAgent
+# Open Policy Agent with Gatekeeper

-In this exercise, you will write a policy to ensure no container reference the tag `latest`of an image.
+In this exercise, you will write a policy to ensure no container reference the tag `latest` of an image.
 This is very bad habit.

-## Install OPA
+## Install Getekeeper and so OPA

 You will install OpenPolicyAgent with Gatekeeper.